mikesol/wags-course/FIRST_STEPS/03_BRING_YOUR_OWN_SOUNDS.md

 # Bring your own sounds

 Very quickly when working with wags, you'll want to import your own sounds.
 There are a few ways to do that, and this lesson will cover them.
+I'll do it all from a pad called `byos`, for "bring your own sounds."

 ## Chat